ripple-unmaintained/ripple-lib-java/modules/core/README.md

 #### com.ripple.core.serialized.SerializedType

-Merely an tag interface.
+Merely a tag interface.
 Doesn't actually require any methods be implemented.

 #### com.ripple.core.serialized.BytesTree

-A dynamic array of byte[] or another BytesTree itself, avoiding needless copies.
+A dynamic array of byte[] or other BytesTree instances.
+Used by TypeTranslators to avoid needless copying (see fromParser(paser, hint)).
-Used by TypeTranslators.

 #### com.ripple.core.serialized.Markers

-Definitions of STObject and STArray end binary stream end markers
+Definitions of STObject and STArray, binary stream, end markers.

 #### com.ripple.core.serialized.BinaryParser